dylanhogan/aggfly/README.md

 with ```aggfly-dev``` being the name of the environment you will create.
 For other details on how to manage environments, check out the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

-2. Use `pip` to install package from PyPI:
+2. Use `pip` to install the package from PyPI:
 ```
 pip install aggfly
 ```